ValleyBell/SMPSPlay/Readme.txt

 History
 -------
+2015-07-07 - 2.11
+	improved loop detection
+	fixed delay during first tick of SMPS Z80 Type 1 songs fixed bug with cross-referenced instruments
+	added conditional jumps used by Columns
+	fixed FadeIn to use parameters defined in DefDrv.txt fixed missing DAC drums in VGM logs of some SMPS Z80 Type 2 songs fixed FM Volume Envelopes
 2015-04-05 - 2.10
 	added "Tempo1Tick" setting, allowing for more accurate jitter emulation added full support for the SMPS variant used in Sonic 2 Recreation